McCain tells former VP and old colleague Biden to 'not walk away' from politics

 Biden, a Democrat who hasn’t ruled out a run for president in 2020, visited with McCain last weekend, The New York Times and The Associated Press reported.

+In his book “The Restless Wave,” set to be released on May 22, McCain also criticizes the president for his stance on the refugee crisis and his relationship to the Russian government, USA Today reported.

+The Times report on McCain could not be independently verified by the time of this article's publication.

-The 81-year-old Republican has been unable to return to the Senate after cancer treatment and surgery for an intestinal infection last month.
+The 81-year-old McCain has been unable to return to the Senate after cancer treatment and surgery for an intestinal infection last month.
 He has had numerous visitors aside from Biden, including Sen. Lindsey Graham and former Sen. Joseph Lieberman.

 McCain was diagnosed with a rare and aggressive form of brain cancer almost a year ago.